msaizar/short-url-cdk/README.md

 ## About

 This is a work in progress to try out different AWS services.
 The idea is to write a fully functional URL shortener.
-To make this work you'll need to modify `constants.py` and set up `HOSTED_ZONE_NAME`.
-Each stack located at `app.py` should have its own `hosted_zone_name`, and each stack should be in its own account, with an already existing hosted zone.
-You'll also need to set up the variables in `toolchain/component.py`.
+To make this work you'll need to modify the variables found at `app.py` and `toolchain/component.py`.
+Each stack located at `app.py` should have its own `hosted_zone_id` and `zone_name`, and each stack should be in its own account, with an already existing hosted zone.
 To install you can follow the installation instructions below.

 ### Deploying to a production account with a different CI CD account

+`cdk bootstrap --trust <CI CD Account ID> --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess  aws://<PRODUCTION Account ID>/us-east-1 --profile ShortURL-Production`

 `cdk bootstrap aws://<CI CD Account ID>/us-east-1 --profile ShortURL-CICD`

-`cdk bootstrap --trust <CI CD Account ID> --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess  aws://<PRODUCTION Account ID>/us-east-1 --profile ShortURL-Production`

 `cdk deploy ShortURLToolchain --profile ShortURL-CICD`